Alan Rickman

 Alan Rickman with his wife

 The couple always led a very private life.
-Rickman didn't like to delve into details about his personal life.
-They formalized their relationship only in 2012, after 47 years of knowing each other.
-Alan commented on the wedding like this: "It was wonderful because there were no guests."
+Rickman preferred to keep his personal life private.
+They finally tied the knot in 2012, after 47 years together.
+Alan's take on their wedding was simple: "It was wonderful because there were no guests."

 Rima made the decision not to have children, a choice that Alan supported: "The fact that I have no children gives me the freedom to work."